 In 2011, Jim and Marilyn Simons established an Endowed Chair in Medicine within the Renaissance School of Medicine at Stony Brook.
 The Chair is held by a senior faculty member in the Department of Medicine who is highly-regarded as a leader, scholar and educator in the field of medicine.
 The current occupant of the chair is gastroenterologist Vincent Yang, MD, PhD, who serves as Professor of Medicine, Physiology and Biophysics in addition to his role as Chair of the Department of Medicine.

-The William and Jane Knapp Endowed Chair in Pharmacological Sciences
+William and Jane Knapp Endowed Chair in Pharmacological Sciences - Basil Rigas, MD, DSc

 Grants and Awards

 David L. Williams Memorial Travel Award

 Funds are provided by an established endowment to honor David L. Williams, PhD, Professor of Pharmacological Sciences, who was widely recognized as an excellent teacher and mentor of students and junior faculty during his many years here.
 The award is given to a graduate student who has been advanced to PhD candidacy in the Molecular and Cellular Pharmacology Graduate Program, and who will participate in an advanced course (e.g., at Woods Hole, CSHL or an EMBO course) or present research results at either a national or international scientific meeting.